Health Perspective: The more you know

 The study said that by keeping these vice foods in lower moderation while increasing the consumption of healthier foods you convince yourself to eat healthier and it creates a better more sustainable diet.
 Like everything in nutrition, make sure to keep it all in moderation!

 9. Want to Eat Less After a Workout?
 Have Fun!

 How often do you go into a workout and think, “Okay let’s just get this over with, one more mile!”
-Actually it turns out this can lead to pigging out after your workout.
-Recent research by Cornell Food and Brand Lab found that believing you are working out or exercising and dreading it can lead to eating more after you are finished.
+Actually, it turns out this can lead to pigging out after your workout.
+Research by Cornell Food and Brand Lab found that believing you are working out or exercising and dreading it can lead to eating more after you are finished.

 The research involved two studies in which the participants were told they were either going for a 2km “exercise walk” or they were told they were going for a 2k “scenic walk”.
-In one of the studies those that thought they were exercising ate 35% more chocolate pudding after the walk then those that thought it was just a fun, scenic walk.
+In one of the studies, those that thought they were exercising ate 35% more chocolate pudding after the walk than those that thought it was just a fun, scenic walk.

 When it comes down to it, make exercise as fun as possible and keep it engaging.
 Make it to where it doesn’t feel like such a dreaded task and you may better be able to control your urges after the workout is over!

 10. Exercising Doesn’t Have to be Incredibly Complex

 “Start with a pyramid set then rest for 15 seconds followed by a 35-second AMRAP with a 45-second rest followed by a curl and crunch superset then rest for 20 seconds.”
 Wait, What?
 A workout routine can be incredibly confusing and these days it seems they are getting more and more intricate.
 Does “Keep It Simple Stupid” not work for working out and building strength anymore?

 Research in Applied Physiology, Nutrition, and Metabolism illustrated that a simple workout format can be just as effective as a super ornate workout in terms of building strength.